 We continue to closely monitor political and economic conditions that might contribute to market volatility and their impact on our business operations, investment portfolio and derivatives, such as global inflation, uncertainty and instability in certain asset classes (including commercial real estate), supply chain disruptions and the Russia-Ukraine conflict.
-See "- Investments - Current Environment" herein, as well as "Risk Factors - Economic Environment and Capital Markets-Related Risks," "Risk Factors - Risks Related to our Investment Portfolio," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Management Strategies," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments" included in our 2022 Annual Report for a detailed discussion of financial and economic impacts on our business, including the potential impacts of interest rate risk and inflation risk on our investments and overall business.
+See "- Investments - Current Environment" herein, as well as "Risk Factors - Economic Environment and Capital Markets-Related Risks," "Risk Factors - Risks Related to our Investment Portfolio," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Management Strategies," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments" included in our 2022 Annual Report for a detailed discussion of financial and economic impacts on our business, including the potential impacts of interest rate risk and inflation risk on our investments and overall business.